FIRST-Tech-Challenge/FtcRobotController/README.md

 * Fixes lint error ([issue #4](https://github.com/FIRST-Tech-Challenge/FtcRobotController/issues/4)).
 * Fixes Driver Station crash when attempting to use DualShock4 v1 gamepad with Advanced Gamepad Features enabled ([issue #173](https://github.com/FIRST-Tech-Challenge/FtcRobotController/issues/173)).
 * Fixes possible (but unlikely) Driver Station crash when connecting gamepads of any type.
-* Fixes bug where Driver Station would use generic 20% deadzone for Xbox360 and Logitech F310 gamepads when Advanced Gamepad Features was disabled.
+* Fixes bug where Driver Station would use generic 20% joystickDeadzone for Xbox360 and Logitech F310 gamepads when Advanced Gamepad Features was disabled.
 * Added SimpleOmniDrive sample OpMode.
 * Adds UVC white balance control API.
 * Fixes [issue #259](https://github.com/FIRST-Tech-Challenge/FtcRobotController/issues/259) Most blocks samples for TensorFlow can't be used for a different model.